aabhinavg1/FixIt/docs/tutorial-basics/What_is_LLVM.md

 ## What is LLVM?

-LLVM (Low-Level Virtual Machine) is a robust compiler infrastructure designed for optimizing programs during their compilation.
+LLVM (Low-Level Virtual Machine) is a robust compiler infrastructure which is designed to support life long program analysis and transformation for any program by providing high-level information to compiler during runtime, link-time, and in idle time between the runs optimizing programs during compilation.
 Initially developed as a research project, LLVM has grown into a vast ecosystem that supports various stages of compiling source code into machine code.

 The LLVM project includes:
 - **LLVM Core**: The compiler's core infrastructure for code generation and optimization.